Last Updated on

 Soltado then double distills the fermented agave nectar and places the raw tequila in new oak barrels.
 Aged for 28 months in the oak barrels gives the tequila a rich caramel color and add a layer of complex flavor.

-Soltado then infuses their aged tequila with serrano peppers from a farmers market near the distillery and natural cinnamon to bring a burst of spice and fire.
+Soltado then infuses their aged tequila with serrano peppers from a farmers market.
+They source them near the distillery and natural cinnamon to bring a burst of spice and fire.

-When we make cocktails, we always taste all the ingredients by themselves so that we know how all the ingredients will taste so we can form an idea about how they will play together when mixed.
+When we make cocktails, we always taste all the ingredients by themselves.
+This is how we know how they will taste so we can see how they will play together when mixed.
 When we tried the Soltado Spicy Añejo, we found this tequila will definitely bring the heat!
 Opening the bottle, you get the scent of the serrano peppers mixed with a hint of an aged dark wine.

 Hints of cinnamon and oak with a rich sweet agave flavor are present.
 But, the heat is the real star here, as the serrano peppers make their presence known with a big blast of heat that quickly spreads from the tongue to cover the whole palate.

-While this could be a sipping spirit for those who really enjoy spicy drinks, we both felt it would be better to use in a cocktail where we want to bring some heat with out using raw peppers or a hot sauce.
+While this could be a sipping spirit for those who really enjoy spicy drinks, we both felt it would be better to use in a cocktail where we want to bring some heat.
+This is without using raw peppers or a hot sauce.
 With this in mind, we came up with the Piña de Fuego, a spicy añejo tequila cocktail that definitely isn’t your typical sweet cocktail in one of our best tequila drinks!

 We started out with the Soltado Spicy Añejo tequila and some fresh pineapple juice.
-Pineapple and serrano go well together, the sweet acidic edge of the pineapple juice helps balance the bold bite of the peppers while adding a wonderful smooth texture to the drink.
+Pineapple and serrano go well together, the sweet acidic edge of the pineapple helps balance the bite of the peppers while adding a wonderful smooth texture to the drink.